warlikerichard/Conway-s_Life_game/README.md

 In the folder <b>data</b> you'll finde many ready configurations that represent the first generation of the board. these are the .dat files you must add as parameter in <b>input_cfg</b> at <b>glife.ini</b>.
 You can also create your own .dat files, you just have to follow the pattern of the given .dat files.

 Depois de escolher as configurações, basta executar ./build/glife [path to configuration file.ini], in the root folder.
 The second parameter is optional, but you must specify it <b>if</b> you don't have a file named glife.ini in a .config folder.

+The current build only supports linux systems, but you can run the program in other systems, you just have to run the following command before running the program: g++ -Wall -std=c++17 -pedantic src/main.cpp lib/tip.cpp src/life.cpp lib/canvas.cpp -I src -o build/glife.